Post

 Paste the string content into Repo → Settings → Secrets and variables → Actions → Add a Secret: APP_STORE_CONNECT_API_KEY_BASE64 and paste the above content.

-After completing the Read and Write Apple Store Connect API Key to Temp Step, in subsequent Steps, just pass in the env APP_STORE_CONNECT_API_KEY_PATH:
+After the Read and Write Apple Store Connect API Key to Temp Step is completed, in subsequent Steps, just pass in the env APP_STORE_CONNECT_API_KEY_PATH:

 1